-But what if you don’t like to ski?
-There are still a ton of things to do in Idaho during the winter.
-Here’s 7 creative ways to get into the winter spirit beyond the slopes.
+Not to worry, there are still a ton of great things to do in Idaho during the winter and in this post, we’ve rounded up 8 creative ways to get into the winter spirit beyond the slopes.

 Most people may think of Alaska or Canada when they hear dog sledding, but Idaho has a long mushing history as well.
 Originating back in 1917, Ashton’s annual American Dog Derby is the longest-standing all-American dog sled race in the lower 48.

 To get started, check out the dog sled tours offered by Silver Sage Mushing, also located in Ashton.
 You’ll get a chance to learn the basics as you navigate the big mountain landscapes in Idaho’s Targhee National Forest.

 On the other side of the state, McCall’s Jug Mountain Ranch offers some of the best fat biking trails in the country.
 This private residential community has opened its paths to fat bikers (and their dogs) with 14 miles of singletrack and cross-country trails looping in and out of the woods, along the reservoir, and cruising down into the valley.
-You can rent a bike onsite at the ranch’s pro shop.
+You can rent a bike on-site at the ranch’s Pro Shop.

 With more soakable hot springs than any other state, Idaho offers a unique way to keep warm during the winter.
 There are plenty of springs accessible right off the highway, but for a quieter, more solitary excursion, strap on a pair of snowshoes and hit the trail.